isomerpages/isomerpages-govtech/media/technews/_posts/2019-03-14-what-you-need-to-know-to-be-a-white-hacker.md

 When a white hat hacker identifies a major cybersecurity loophole, it is their social responsibility to make it known to the public.
 However, organisations need time to patch these vulnerabilities, so white hat hackers operate under a responsible disclosure model, where they only release information about the vulnerability after a certain amount of time has lapsed.

-Mr Eng recommends that organisations set up a portal or contact point for white hat hackers to practice responsible disclosure.
+Mr Eng recommends that organisations set up a portal or contact point for white hat hackers to practise responsible disclosure.
 For those relatively new to the white hat hacking space, he advocates that they “stick to the rules” and participate in public bug bounties where the legal boundaries are clear.

 ### **3 common bugs cybersecurity professionals should note**